hisaylama/AFM-data-height-profile-analysis/README.md

 6. **Gaussian Fit**: Click "Gaussian fit" to fit Gaussian models to the corrected profile peaks and display the results.
 7. **View Results**: The results table displays the FWHM and aspect ratios for the fitted peaks.
 8. **Save Results**: Click "Save Results" to export the results table to a CSV file.
+9. **Note**: Gaussian fitting and the results tables are applicable only for the sinusoid-type height profile.
+Otherwise, stop after you obtain the height profile.

 ## Example